 What About Your Visa Application?

-If you need to cancel your trip due to an emergency, your visa application may still be in process.
-Here's what to do:
+If you need to cancel your trip due to an emergency, here's what to do:

 - If you haven't attended a biometric appointment yet: Contact the embassy or visa application centre to explain.
-You may be able to reschedule without losing your fee (some allow one change).
+You may be able to reschedule.

-- If the visa is approved but you can't travel: You have a valid visa for future use (if it's multiple‑entry).
-For single‑entry, you may need to reapply later.
-Check the visa's validity period.
+- If the visa is approved but you can't travel: Check the visa's validity period for future use.

 | Situation | Insurance Claim Possible? | Visa Action |